Bo Brady: Storylines

 Bo was born on November 5, 1963 and is the only son of Caroline Brady (Peggy McCay) and Victor Kiriakis (John Aniston).
 However, Bo is raised as the youngest child of Caroline and her husband Shawn Brady (Frank Parker) until his paternity reveal in 1985.
 Bo returned to Salem in 1983 and married Hope Williams (Kristian Alfonso) shortly after.
 The couple later welcomed their son, Shawn-Douglas Brady.
 Bo later became a detective at the Salem Police Department.
 In 2000, Bo and Hope welcomed another son, Zack.
-During the Salem Stalker storyline, Bo lost his mother and older brother Roman (Josh Taylor).
+During the Salem Stalker storyline, Bo loses his mother and older brother Roman (Josh Taylor).
 He rejoined the police force to help solve the case and was forced to arrest his former sister-in-law, Dr. Marlena Evans (Deidre Hall).
 All the victims were discovered on a mysterious island and Bo was on the rescue team.
 He was also reunited with his ex-wife, Billie Reed (Julie Pinson).
 On New Year's Day in 2006, Zack was hit by a car driven by Bo and Billie's daughter, Chelsea (Rachel Melvin).
 To protect Chelsea, Bo hid the truth believing it would destroy his family.
-In 2008, Chelsea saved Bo's life by donating part of her pancreas when his began failing.
+In 2008, Chelsea saved Bo's life by donating part of her pancreas when he began failing.
 Bo suffered a concussion and temporarily experienced psychic visions.
 In 2012, Bo quit the force after budget cuts and accompanied Caroline to California for Alzheimer's treatment.
-Caroline eventually returns, but Bo decided to go sailing as it was a lifelong dream of his.
+Caroline eventually returns, but Bo decides to go sailing as it was a lifelong dream of his.
 Hope and their daughter went sailing with him for a brief vacation however all the boat scenes only include Hope and Ciara in the cabin by themselves.

 In late 2013-early 2014, Hope revealed that Bo went to Europe to continue investigating the DiMeras on his own.
 However, as time went on and his investigation took on a wider scope (ostensibly as part of a larger ISA mission), so did his absence from home, and Hope.

 In March 2014, John Black delivered a message to Hope that Bo's investigation had branched off into a larger, more powerful, and more dangerous criminal organization than even the DiMeras, and is working deep undercover in Europe to bring them down, and may not be back for another year or more.
 Bo's situation even precluded him from contacting friends and family, and a letter to Hope was the last known contact any Salemite had with him.